Namsangee/doosan-robotics-ros-manual/source/changelog/timeline_note.rst

 Update Timeline
 ===============

-This page documents major updates, bug fixes, and structural changes made to the Jazzy version of the codebase.
+This page documents major updates, bug fixes, and structural changes made to the Humble version of the codebase.